isakhammer/master_thesis/README.md

 The thesis should be digestible for graduate students with with basic knowledge within FEM methods and numerical analysis.

-# Master thesis - Work in Progress
+# Master Thesis - Work in Progress